 - AR previews: “Try before you buy” experiences for products

-As third-party cookies disappear and privacy regulations tighten, directories offer a unique advantage:
+As third-party cookies disappear and privacy rules tighten, directories gain an advantage:

-- First-party data relationships: Users actively seeking businesses provide consent
+- First-party data relationships: Users seeking businesses provide consent

-- Contextual discovery: Finding businesses based on categories rather than tracking
+- Contextual discovery: Finding businesses by category rather than tracking

 - Privacy-compliant targeting: Reaching audiences without invasive tracking

-- Trust intermediation: Directories serve as trusted third parties between businesses and consumers
+- Trust intermediation: Directories act as trusted third parties between businesses and consumers

-Google’s constant algorithm updates have created new opportunities:
+Google’s constant algorithm updates have opened new opportunities:

 - Local pack prominence: Directory listings influence Google’s local search results